camba1/technologytesting/README.md

 # Technology Testing

-Repository containing multiple technologies that I am playing with for use in later projects Currently this project has the following technology examples:
+Repository containing multiple technologies that I am playing with for use in later projects.
+Each of the technologies sub folders contains `readme` files with useful information about how to start using the particular technology.
+The samples in this repository are purely educational so if you have things you want to add or change just feel free to do so.

+Currently this project has the following technology examples:

 ## RabbitMQ